Ruling party candidate declares himself victor in Mauritania vote - Journal du Cameroun

-Government candidate and frontrunner Mohamed Ould Ghazouani has declared himself the winner of the first round of Mauritania’s presidential election.
+Government candidate and frontrunner Mohamed Ould Ghazouani has declared himself the winner of the first round of Mauritania’s presidential election, with around 20 percent of the votes still to be counted.

 The 62-year-old former head of the domestic security service made the claim in the early hours of Sunday in the presence of current president Mohamed Ould Abdel Aziz, his supporters and journalists.

+Some 1.5 million people were entitled to vote Saturday in the vast, predominantly Muslim state, which is approximately twice the size of France and has a population of just 4.5 million.

+Preliminary official results had been expected at the start of this week.

-A source at the Independent National Electoral Commission (CENI) said Ghazouani had won 50.56 percent of the votes after 80 percent of the votes had been counted following Saturday’s election.
+But according to a source at the Independent National Electoral Commission (CENI), Ghazouani had won 50.56 percent of the votes after 80 percent of the votes had been counted.

-“There is only 20 percent left (to count), but that will not change the final result,” Ghazouani reportedly told supporters.
+“There is only 20 percent left (to count), but that will not change the final result,” journalists quoted Ghazouani as saying.

+“Our candidate will win in the first round of voting,” ruling party spokesman Sidi Ould Domane had told reporters just before voting ended.

 The CENI source said leading opposition candidates Sidi Mohamed Ould Boubacar, a former prime minister, and Biram Ould Dah Ould Abeid had each garnered about 18 percent with the count continuing.